Strong $(\delta,n)$-complements for semi-stable morphisms: Global strong -complements

-We conclude that $A \sups d-1. \cdot B^+ \leq C$.
+We conclude that $A \sups d-1. \cdot B^+ \leq \mathcal{C}$.
 Recall that $nB^+$ is integral, hence $\coeff (B^+) \subset \lbrace \frac{1}{n}, \ldots , \frac{n-1}{n}, 1 \rbrace$.
 We conclude that $\Supp (B^+)$ is bounded as well.
 Let $\mathcal{B}$ be the divisor on $\mathcal{X}$ bounding $\Supp (B^+)$.
 Since the coefficients of $B^+$ belong to a finite set, there are finitely many divisors $\mathcal{D}_1,\ldots,\mathcal{D}_k$ supported on $\mathcal{B}$ such that for any $(X,B^+ + M)$ we have $B^+ = \mathcal{D}_i|_X$ for some $1 \leq i \leq k$.
 Therefore, $M \sim_\qq (-\K \mathcal{X}. - \mathcal{D}_i)|_X$.
 Thus, $M$ is bounded up to $\qq$-linear equivalence as well, and the claim follows. \end{proof}

-\section{Local strong $(\epsilon,n)$-complements}
+\section{Local strong $(\delta,n)$-complements}

 In this section, we prove Theorem~\ref{localconj0n} and Theorem~\ref{localen}.
-The former is a generalization of ~\cite[Theorem 1.8]{Bir16a} to the setting of generalized pairs and the latter is a partial result towards existence of klt complements in the semi-stable setting.
+The former is a generalization of ~\cite[Theorem 1.8]{Bir16a} to the setting of generalized pairs, and the latter is a partial result towards the existence of klt complements in the semi-stable setting.
+The proof of the following proposition is analogous to the one in~\cite[Proposition 8.1]{Bir16a}.